Vashek (Vaclav)

 Entropy Crowdsourcing – Protocols for Link Key Updates in Wireless Sensor Networks.

-We focus on examination of various attacker approaches and models, see the extended version of our CANS 2016 paper
+We focused also on examination of various attacker approaches and models, see the extended version of our CANS 2016 paper

 Attackers in Wireless Sensor Networks Will Be Neither Random nor Jumping - Secrecy Amplification Case.